gb9k/gb9k.github.io/_drafts/2016-05-05-diy-greensand.md

 ---
-layout: post
 title: DIY Greensand
-excerpt: "Playsand and Kitty Litter = I'm a MAN!"
+excerpt: "Making playsand suitable for casting aluminum"
 modified: 2016-05-14T00:00:00.000Z
-tags: [ diy, greensand, green, sand, metal, casting ]
+tags: [ diy, greensand, metalcasting ]
-comments: true
-share: false
 ---

 # In the beginning, there was play sand